 - 9.1 Alcohol is often linked with drugs in terms being a health problem, often under the umbrella of 'substance misuse'.
 This grouping is quite understandable, and may often make good sense.
 However, it can be argued that the drugs element of substance misuse has received a disproportionate degree of attention over the past few years, to the detriment of alcohol services. - 9.2 In part, any over-emphasis of drugs issues has been a reaction against their under-emphasis for very many years recent improvements in drugs services have often been the result of professionals and campaigners working tirelessly to create an understanding of the damage that drugs can do and the legitimacy of seeing them as a social problem requiring public solutions rather than a minority issue which should elicit censure rather than sympathy.
-This has led to a number of measures, including the 'ring-fencing' of funding for some drugs projects, which were necessary to ensure that drugs-related issues were adequately addressed in the face of a good deal of institutional and public scepticism. - 9.3 However, now that there is a broad recognition of the value of doing drugs-related work, this prioritising of drugs issues may, in some instances, be of detriment rather than of value, particularly when it means that local substance misuse budgets are inflexibly geared towards drugs issues when there might be greater value in moving some funding into alcohol based projects.
-This may be of particular informal agreement on loss-leading.
+This has led to a number of measures, including the 'ring-fencing' of funding for some drugs projects, which were necessary to ensure that drugs-related issues were adequately addressed in the face of a good deal of institutional and public scepticism.

+deals with suppliers which guarantee them a supply of some products at a heavily discounted price and others at the standard commercial rate (i.e. the supplier rather than the retailer takes the 'loss'; suppliers are often willing to do this if the retailer agrees to buy enough additional products at full price, as this allows them to off-set a loss on one line with profits on others).
+Although this might have the same end result as loss-leading, this practice does not actually involve retailers selling anything at a loss and would therefore not be subject to any informal agreement on loss-leading.
 (Smaller retailers probably do very little loss-leading of any type, as they are unlikely to be able to balance the loss with a profit from other areas of their business.
 This is obviously particularly the case for dedicated off-licences, which cannot sell alcohol at a loss when they do not stock a range of other products to be sold at a profit.)